hsnucnmc/winter-2022/basic_commands.md

 # `ps` / `top` / `htop`

-Program is dead, when you execute it, it becomes a process.
+Program is dead, and when you execute it, it becomes a process.

 Attributes of the processes
 - PID, PPID - Process ID and Parent PID